istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/opentelemetry/index.md

 1. When the Bookinfo application is up and running, access `http://$GATEWAY_URL/productpage` one or more timesto generate trace information.

-2. You can look at the collector logs to verify traces are arriving.
+2. You can look at the Collector logs to verify traces are arriving.
-The collector logs will contain something like:
+The Collector logs will contain something like:

 {{< text bash >}}
 Resource SchemaURL: